 The College library currently has nearly 400 psychology titles, and this collection is being continually expanded and updated.
 The librarian schedules library tours in the first week of term to show you how to get the most out the resources available to you.

 At Magdalene we aim to make two or three offers in PBS each year, and we usually receive about four or five applications per place.

-The Director of Studies, Dr Catherine O'Brien, is an attentive ‘DoS’ and supervisor on first- and second-year papers.
+The Director of Studies, Dr Catherine O'Brien, is an attentive ‘DoS’ and supervisor on papers across all three years.
 She will ensure that your interests are nurtured and that you are placed with the best possible supervisors who can give you a solid foundation, guiding you to ask the right questions; if not answer them, as well as develop your chosen specialities.
 Other Magdalene Fellows with research interests related to Psychology include Dr Brendan Burchell (Social Psychology), Professor Paul Dupree (Biology), and Dr Hannah Critchlow (Neuroscience).

 Is human aggression innate or learnt?
 Is it affected by the weather?
 Are emotions a hindrance to rational judgements and decision-making or are they in fact a help?
 Can we ‘speed up’ children’s cognitive development through teaching them or do we need to wait for their cognitive structures to mature?

 We are looking for students who struggle to ‘pick sides’ in any of these debates.
 Psychology asks that you analyse complexity, navigate between tensions, and appreciate the validity of the different perspectives.
 Psychology is the study of the interface between mind and body.
 You should therefore have a good understanding of brain structures and processes, and bodily systems.
 Equally, you should understand the socio-cultural factors influencing or constituting our behavior and the meanings we attach to it.